-Discover the secrets of the Balkans from the coast to the inland villages
+Discover the secrets of the Balkans along the coast & inland villages

 Backroads of the Balkans is an expedition across Croatia, Montenegro, Bosnia & Herzegovina.